-Indeed, such types of gimp bracelets look like a butterfly.
-The technique looks as follows: put one loop strand through another, and pull the latter loop.
+Indeed, such gimp bracelets look like a butterfly.
+The technique looks as follows: put one loop strand through another, and pull the last loop.
 This ''butterfly bracelet'' is so popular for its harmonious look.

 Gimp bracelets with chains

-While gimp bracelets by themselves may look somehow aimed for children only, there is a way out of how to turn it into a full-fledged accessory.
-Use additional chains or charms and reinforce the usual look of a gimp bracelet.
-Here you can choose your favorite weaving technique, knit the bracelet to the half, and then just attach a chain or whatever you wish.
+While gimp bracelets by themselves may look somehow aimed for children only, there is a way out of how to turn them into a full-fledged accessory.
+Use other chains or charms and reinforce the usual look of a gimp bracelet.
+Here you can choose your favorite weaving technique, knit the bracelet in half, and then attach a chain or whatever you wish.
 With such a bracelet, you can fully complement your outfit.

 Gimp bracelets special features

 As a very colorful accessory, gimp bracelets give a special charm to their owners.
-Furthermore, the process of making gimp bracelets is not only attractive but useful for children to develop fine motor skills and for adults to improve creativity.
+Furthermore, making gimp bracelets is attractive and useful for children to develop fine motor skills and for adults to improve creativity.
 Similar to woven bracelets, they may be considered friendship bracelets for those who like to express their personality exceptionally.

-Gimp bracelets are a special type of accessories.
+Gimp bracelets are a special type of accessory.
 They are available for everyone as you can make them by yourself.
-The variety of weaving the gimp bracelet is huge so it will be a big pleasure to create the accessory in your personal way.
+The variety of weaving the gimp bracelet is huge, so creating the accessory in your way will be a great pleasure.